 Can I Recover Damages If I’m Being Blamed for a Drunk Driving Accident in Florida?

 That can include the victim.
 If the insurance company can prove that you were partly liable, you’ll be assigned a percentage of fault.
 Your settlement will be reduced in proportion to that percentage of fault.
+If they can show you were mostly responsible, you won’t be able to recover any money.

 Our lawyers can work to prevent that from happening.
 Insurance allegations aren’t always right.
 If you’re being blamed for causing a DUI accident, call our lawyers for help today.